-ArcelorMittal holds mineral rights over 1,053 hectares to support its El Volcan operations located approximately 68 kilometers northwest of the city of Obregon and 250 kilometers from the Guaymas port facility in the state of Sonora, Mexico.
-The El Volcan operations controlled all of the mineral rights and surface rights needed to mine and process iron ore during 2018.
-ArcelorMittal operates a concentrating facility along with an open pit mine and a preconcentration facility at the mine site.
-The mine site is accessible by a 90-kilometer road from the city of Obregon, where the concentrator is located.
+ArcelorMittal holds mineral rights over 1,053 hectares which previously supported its El Volcan operations located approximately 68 kilometers northwest of the city of Obregon and 250 kilometers from the Guaymas port facility in the state of Sonora, Mexico.
+The El Volcan operations controlled all of the mineral rights and surface rights needed to mine and process iron ore during 2019 although the mine stopped production in April 2019 due to depletion of reserves.
+Until it was terminated, ArcelorMittal operated a concentrating facility along with an open pit mine and a preconcentration facility at the mine site, which was accessible by a 90-kilometer road from the city of Obregon, where the concentrator is located.
+Since the closing of El Volcan mine,